Zhurong: Legendary ancestry

-The Shanhaijing represents Zhurong as the son of a father whose name translates as "Play-with-Pots", who in turn is represented as the son of a father whose name translates as "Skillful Pot" (and is described as having a square top upon his head).
-In "General Introduction" to the Chuci anthology, Hawkes uses these observations to bolster his speculation of a significant relationship between the archeological evidence regarding ceramic technology and the cultural background of the Chuci material.
+The Classic of Mountains and Seas represents Zhurong as the son of a father whose name translates as "Play-with-Pots", who in turn is represented as the son of a father whose name translates as "Skillful Pot" (and is described as having a square top upon his head).
+In "General Introduction" to the Chu Ci anthology, Hawkes uses these observations to bolster his speculation of a significant relationship between the archeological evidence regarding ceramic technology and the cultural background of the Chu Ci material.

+Zhurong was said to be the son of Gaoyang (also known as Zhuanxu), a sky god.
+(Again, the more historicised versions of the mythology portray Zhuanxu as a historical person; in this case an "Emperor of China").
+Gaoyang also had a son, Gun, who fathered Yu the Great.

 Description

 The Wu Liang Shrine inscriptions describe Zhurong as: